AmericanRedCross/street-view-green-view/README.md

 ## Project Organization

     ├── LICENSE
     ├── Makefile                       <- Makefile with commands like `make data` or `make train` ├── README.md                      <- The top-level README for developers using this project.
     ├── data
     │   ├── interim                    <- Intermediate data that has been transformed.
     │   ├── processed                  <- The final, canonical data sets for modeling.
     │   └── raw                        <- The original, immutable data dump.
     │
     ├── notebooks                      <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                                  the creator's initials, and a short `-` delimited description, e.g.
     │                                  `1.0-jqp-initial-data-exploration`.
     │
     ├── pyproject.toml                 <- Single source of truth for dependencies, build system, etc └── src                            <- Source code for use in this project.
         └── __init__.py                <- Makes src a Python module
+        └── create_points.py           <- Creates a list of points along the roads of an area └── download_images.py         <- Downloads images from the list of points └── assign_gvi_to_points.py    <- Calculates a Green View Index (GVI) from the images

 --------